When Wedding Invitations Go Bad – are you Demanding too Much From your Wedding Guests?

 You’re Out of Your Mind, Susan!

-However, what has recently caught my eye (again, thanks Reddit) is the expectations and demands some engaged couples are making of their wedding guests, such as the story of Susan and her fiance who tried to make their guests contribute $1,500 each towards their dream wedding – and cancelled it when they wouldn’t pay.
+However, what has recently caught my eye is the expectations and demands some engaged couples are making of their wedding guests, such as the story of Susan and her fiancé who tried to make their guests contribute $1,500 each towards their dream wedding – and cancelled it when they wouldn’t pay.
 When demands are getting so ridiculous (that even Hollywood Royalty Chrissy Tiegen snaps back), it might be time to set some ground rules.

 Oh, and if you hear or see “You’re out of your mind, Susan” – this is the story from which it originates – it was a response from a Facebook friend to Susan’s post.